February 24, 2019

 “We want you to follow the Paris agreement and the IPCC reports we don’t have any other manifests or demands.
 Just unite behind the science.
 That is our demand.”
 [Video]

 Here we have three key players of capitalist hegemony, the World Bank, the World Economic Forum and the European Commission – all promoting Thunberg in unprecedented fashion.
 Institutions housing individuals that systematically pillage the planet in exchange for economic growth, power and profits have been magically moved to protect the planet.

-What is unbeknownst to the populace is the fact that all three of these institutions are founding partners of the Climate Finance Partnership’s Blended Finance Taskforce.
+What is unbeknownst to the populace is the fact that all three of these institutions are founding architects/partners of the Climate Finance Partnership which is aligned with the Blended Finance Taskforce.
 The Climate Finance Partnership was formed under the leadership of French President Emmanuel Macron who announced the partnership on September 26, 2018 at the One Planet Summit held in New York.
 Partners of the Climate Finance Partnership include the Governments of France and Germany.
 The One Planet Summit is organized by the Government of France jointly with the UN, the World Bank Group and Bloomberg Philanthropies.
 [Source]

 February 23, 2019: “De Franse president Macron ontving het Zweedse klimaatmeisje Greta Thunberg (rechts naar Macron) en een delegatie van Youth for Climate, onder wie Anuna De Wever (tweede van rechts) en Kyra Gantois (eerste van links).”
 [Source]